camba1/cdcon21BuildDriver/README.md

 #### Building

-The different service's images can be built from the root of the repo using the docker build command.
+The different service's images can be built from the root of the repo.
 For example the user service can be built using:

-`pack build cdconusersrv --env GOOGLE_BUILDABLE=./user/server --builder gcr.io/buildpacks/builder:v1 `
+`make buildsrv SERVICE=user`

+The SERVICE parameter refers to the name of the folder containing the particular service to be built.
+The above command builds the tiny version of the service.
-Alternatively, a different pack can be used to create a samller image if needed:
+Alternatively, a larger image can be built for debugging if needed:

-`pack build cdconproductsrv --env BP_GO_TARGETS=./product/server --builder paketobuildpacks/builder:tiny`
+`make buildsrvdev SERVICE=user`

 #### Running individual services